User123456789-0/Keyboard-mouse-interaction/README.md

 ```cmd
 winget install User123.KeyboardMouseInteraction -e
 ```
-## Windows Defender notice:
+## Windows Defender notice

-Windows Defender may incorrectly flag key.exe because the app monitors keyboard input and controls mouse movement.
+Windows Defender may incorrectly flag `key.exe` because the app monitors keyboard input and controls mouse movement.
 This is currently being investigated as a possible false positive.

 Do not disable your antivirus.
-You can review the source code and scan the release before installing
+You can review the source code and scan the release before installing.